fwmechanic/k_edit/docs/musings.md

 GUI-access-only features, source-text language-custom features, opaque project files), further diminished their appeal to me.

+Something I realize was a rudimentary yet key factor in preventing me from adopting ANY native Windows GUI text editor (e.g.  Codewright, Slickedit) was their unilateral use (as required by the Microsoft Rules for any Windows GUI app) of the Windows (OS) "File Open" dialog box ("control"?) to ... select a file to open.
+This "control" is anathema to me: in most cases, it (a) involves using the mouse; (b) opens with the wrong directory current, requiring the user to navigate an unknown # of dir levels merely to be in the correct starting location; thereafter, selecting a particular file is a process consisting of a "visual search" process (complete with mouse scrolling hither and yon) followed by clicking on the discovered target.
+Altogether an entirely repellant process to someone who has a much simpler and more productive facility at hand (in K).

+Also, most such Windows apps, being opened from a "user-friendly" desktop icon or start menu, have no concept of (or default to a useless) cwd, which contributes to their tendency to open a File Open control in a completely unsuitable directory; this nature also drives users into the figurative arms of editor-specific "project files" in which the concepts of project cwd are stored (unnecessarily, IMO).

+Whereas K is trivially started from any shell and inherits that shell's process cwd as its own (this being the basis for all non-absolute file-read/-write ops) and with its ability to generate "wildcard buffers" (containing absolute-named files, one per line) which can be searched/grepped using editor string search functions, opening files whose names appear in such (or any other) buffers via the `arg setfile` editor command is trivial.

+Rephrase: the K philosophy is that the editor cwd is the basis from which entities which users might expect to be found within a "project file" are easily/trivially derived dynamically (rather than being statically stored in the project file, where they are subject to rot and irrelevance vs. the cwd filesystem content which is the "single source of truth" regarding the "project").

 #### Open Source Alternatives

 At no time has it been viable for me to switch away from K to a mainstream